This is a gear review of the Hyperlite Mountain Gear Unbound 2-person Tent 2025.

 Footprint and Tent Floor

-There is no footprint for this tent, in fact, it is not needed.
+There is no footprint for this tent, it is not needed.
 The floor of the tent is made from DCF8 Dyneema Composite Fiber which is completely waterproof.
 Add to that the addition of factory seam sealing and the bathtub design will ensure that you stay dry.

 While the floor of the tent is made with strong material, it is not bombproof and a degree of care will be needed when choosing your campsite.
 When testing this tent I had no issues with sharp objects puncturing the floor which is something that would happen more often on sil-nylon or other nylon-based tents.